William Stephen Poyntz: Career

 and held the seat until his resignation later in 1837 by taking the Chiltern Hundreds.

 Personal life

 On 1 September 1794, Poyntz married the Hon.
-Elizabeth Mary Browne, daughter of Anthony Browne, 7th Viscount Montagu, and sister and heir of her brother the 8th Viscount.
-They lived at Midgham House in Berkshire and at Cowdray Park in West Sussex.
+Elizabeth Mary Browne, daughter of Anthony Browne, 7th Viscount Montagu, and sister and heiress of her brother the 8th Viscount.
+They lived at Midgham House in Berkshire and at Cowdray Park in West Sussex, which came to the Poyntz family after the death of the 8th Viscount Montagu.
 Together, they had several children.
 Their two sons both drowned at Bognor Regis on 7 July 1815.
 Only two of their daughters had issue: